-B. The Project is Exempt Pursuant to AB 1197 Codified at PRC Section 21080.27
+A. The Project is Exempt Pursuant to PRC Section 21080.27

-Assembly Bill 1197 (Santiago, 2019) was signed into law on September 26, 2019, which adopted Section 21080.27 of the California Public Resources Code (PRC) and created a statutory exemption for compliance with CEQA for emergency shelter projects located within the City of Los Angeles.
-The intent of AB 1197 is to help the City of Los Angeles address its homeless crisis and is an urgency statute that is deemed necessary for the immediate preservation of the public peace, health, or safety and for the critical necessity to address the shelter and homeless crisis.
+Assembly Bill (AB) 1197 (Santiago, 2019) was signed into law on September 26, 2019, which adopted Section 21080.27 of the California Public Resources Code (PRC) and created a statutory exemption for compliance with CEQA for emergency shelter projects located within the City of Los Angeles.
+The intent of AB 1197 was to help the City of Los Angeles address its homeless crisis and is an urgency statute that is deemed necessary for the immediate preservation of the public peace, health, or safety and for the critical necessity to address the shelter and homeless crisis.
 AB 1197 took immediate effect on September 26, 2019 in order to address the unique circumstances faced by the City of Los Angeles and to expedite the development of emergency homeless shelters.
-As noted in the following sections, this shelter Project complies with the requirements in AB 1197, and thus the Project is exempt from CEQA pursuant to AB 1197 (PRC § 21080.27).
+As noted in the following sections, this shelter project complies with the requirements in PRC 21080.27, and thus the Project is exempt from CEQA pursuant to PRC Section 21080.27.